 Single Rib Stitch

-This gives the appearance of a knitted row, and the result is lovely!
+This looks like a knitted row, and the result is lovely!
 Use it for trim, horizontal borders, or edges on garments.
 It’s crocheted using single crochets.
+(Aka ribbed stitch.)

 A suitable stitch for beginners as it’s all single crochet.
 Double crochet in the mixed grit stitch is just as easy.
 Perfect when you’re learning.